NYPL/ami-preservation/docs/pages/pami-overview.md

 {:toc}

 ## Staff

-#### Rebecca Holte, Manager of Audio and Moving Image Preservation
+#### Rhony Dostaly, Media Preservation Engineer - Moving Image
 {: .no_toc }
-Manages overall AMI preservation program, recommends and develops preservation priorities, technology solutions, and workflows.
-Develops and manages donor and grant funds, vendor contracts, and mass digitization projects.
-Provides support for acquisitions and emergency response.

-#### Benjamin Turkus, Assistant Manager of Audio and Moving Image Preservation
-{: .no_toc }
-Provides oversight for all in-house media preservation lab operations, and manages Media Preservation Engineers.
-Develops workflows, documents processes, and pursues open source solutions.
+Carries out the preservation assessment, treatment, and reformatting of video recordings held in the Library’s permanent research collections.

 #### Fran Dougherty, Media Preservation Engineer - Moving Image
 {: .no_toc }
 Carries out the preservation assessment, treatment, and reformatting of video recordings held in the Library’s permanent research collections.
 Processes include: media stabilization/cleaning/repair, signal extraction, and creation of high quality digital files.

-#### Rhony Dostaly, Media Preservation Engineer - Moving Image
+#### Ryan Marino, Media Preservation Assistant
 {: .no_toc }
-Carries out the preservation assessment, treatment, and reformatting of video recordings held in the Library’s permanent research collections.
+Assists with the coordination, evaluation, and implementation of specifications and workflows for digital asset quality control and film assessment.

+#### Genevieve Havemeyer-King, Media Preservation Coordinator
+{: .no_toc }
+Coordinates, implements, and documents workflows and specifications for contract digitization, digital asset quality control, and film assessment; trains and supervises Media Preservation Assistants.

+#### Rebecca Holte, Manager of Audio and Moving Image Preservation
+{: .no_toc }
+Manages overall AMI preservation program, recommends and develops preservation priorities, technology solutions, and workflows.
+Develops and manages donor and grant funds, vendor contracts, and mass digitization projects.
+Provides support for acquisitions and emergency response.

 #### Jeff Willens, Media Preservation Engineer - Audio
 {: .no_toc }